psurer/language-barrier/README.md

 Project Description:Have children learn other languages

-User Story: As a parent/teacher who wishes for their child to learn a new language, I want an app that allows me to translate basic words into the language of choice So that the child can learn the fundamentals of a language
+User Story: As a parent/teacher who wishes for their child to learn a new language.
+I want an app that allows me to translate basic words into the language of choice, So that the child can learn the fundamentals of a language